Date of Last Update

 Volunteers cannot replace employee positions.
 Volunteer services are generally limited to humanitarian, charitable, or public services.
 University volunteers are also prohibited from performing the following activities:

-- Working in any capacity in which he/she is employed by the University, or which is essentially similar to the individual's regular work at the University, or under circumstances that suggest the decision to volunteer is not made freely,
+- Working in any capacity in which the volunteer is employed by the University, or which is essentially similar to the individual's regular work at the University, or under circumstances that suggest the decision to volunteer is not made freely,

 - Operating heavy equipment e.g. forklift, hi-lo, backhoe, etc.,